You are listening to the Sean Hannity Radio Show Podcast.

 They just won't.

-But there is a model and paradigm that has emerged in terms of the strategy of what Clinton and Kane are doing, and there is an antidote, and that is what Governor Mike Pence did last night that I hope Donald Trump picks up on.
+And there is an antidote, and that is what Governor Mike Pence did last night that I hope Donald Trump picks up on.

 Because their strategy is not to talk about the economy.

-They don't want to talk about how we can bring more jobs into America by creating three tax brackets instead of seven by lowering the corporate rate to 15%.
+They don't want to talk about how we can bring more jobs into America by creating three tax brackets instead of seven, by lowering the corporate rate to 15%.

 Now, why is that a smart thing to do?